mqchen/WYM-Editor-for-Symphony-CMS/README.markdown

 ## How to install

-- Upload archive to your extensions folder and uncompress
+- Upload archive to your extensions folder and uncompress.
+- The `wmdeditor` folder should be immediately within the `extensions` folder.
-- Go to Symphony -> Extensions and enable "WYM Editor"
+- Go to Symphony → Extensions and enable "WYM Editor".
-- Navigate to any section: Blueprints -> Sections
+- Navigate to any section: Blueprints → Sections
 - Add a field of type textarea and select WYM Editor as the text formatter

 ## Known limitations